 Open IP models for the Bioeconomy

-The project aims to provide insight into i) implications for the ability of businesses to adopt new synthetic biology tools and technologies ii) identifying IP models that will play a role in successful business models for implementation of a sustainable bioeconomy.
+The project also aims to provide insight into i) implications for the ability of businesses to adopt new synthetic biology tools and technologies ii) identifying IP models that will play a role in successful business models for implementation of a sustainable bioeconomy.

 Project lead: Aocheng Tang